AlexZhukovich/CoffeeDrinksApi/README.md

-# Coffee List RESTful API
+# Coffee Drinks RESTful API

-A RESTful API with token-based authentication for Coffee List application.
+A RESTful API with token-based authentication for Coffee Drinks application.

 ## Technologies and tools